 A people without children would face a hopeless future; a country without trees is almost as hopeless; forests which are so used that they cannot renew themselves will soon vanish, and with them all their benefits.
 A true forest is not merely a storehouse full of wood, but, as it were, a factory of wood, and at the same time a reservoir of water.
 When you help to preserve our forests or to plant new ones you are acting the part of good citizens.
 The value of forestry deserves, therefore, to be taught in the schools, which aim to make good citizens of you.
 If your Arbor Day exercises help you to realize what benefits each one of you receives from the forests, and how by your assistance these benefits may continue, they will serve a good end.

-Send us your pictures of Arbor Day festivities, American flags, flagpoles, ropes, or other accessories!
+Send us your pictures of historic memorabilia, American flags, flagpoles, ropes, or other accessories!
 We would be honored to feature your photography in our blog or on Facebook.
 Remember, photos of damaged flags and accessories are valuable, too.

 Do you have suggestions for information you'd like to see here?
 If so, please send them our way!

 Please send all of your suggestions or questions to service@LibertyFlags.com.
 We want to hear from you!